Construction of a Low-Cost Coffer Dam for Grain Bin Rescue

 All of these pieces should have handles in them.
 The handles provide rigging points should these pieces need to be hoisted to the top of a grain bin, and make maneuvering easier.

-Revised by John Linhoss, PhD, Extension Associate, Daniel Chesser, PhD, Research Associate, and Wes Lowe, Research Associate, Agricultural and Biological Engineering.
-Originally written by Jason Ward, former Extension Associate, Agricultural and Biological Engineering; Bill Harp, Chief of Operations, Safety and Technical Rescue Association (SATRA); and Herb Willcutt, former Extension Professor, Agricultural and Biological Engineering.
+Reviewed by Jessica Drewry, PhD, Assistant Professor, Agricultural and Biological Engineering.
+Revised by John Linhoss, PhD, former Extension Associate, Daniel Chesser, PhD, Assistant Professor, and Wes Lowe, PhD, Assistant Professor, Agricultural and Biological Engineering, from the original edition by Jason Ward, former Extension Associate, Agricultural and Biological Engineering; Bill Harp, Chief of Operations, Safety and Technical Rescue Association (SATRA); and Herb Willcutt, former Extension Professor, Agricultural and Biological Engineering.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.